Kuvera.in: History

 The website was launched in 2017.
 Over the course of the year, Kuvera introduced the robo-advisory tools on its platform.

 Kuvera raised a total of $500,000 in two rounds of angel funding.
 In March 2018, it raised $250,000 in the second round of angel investment from Baskar Subramanian, co-founder, Amagi, Saket Kumar, Managing Director, Swank Capital among others.

 In April 2019, Kuvera received a Series A investment of $4.5 Million from the lead investor Eight Roads Fintech Strategic Investments, the investment arm of Fidelity International for building the team and expanding the product portfolio.

 The company also launched a group health insurance cover for its users underwritten by Bharti AXA that covers medical expenses.

 Mayank Sharma, CTO left the company in February 2021.

+In February 2024, Kuvera was acquired by fintech company Cred in a cash and stock deal to enter the wealth-management space.

 Partnership

 In September 2020, the company established a partnership with Vested Finance to allow its Indian traders to invest in the US stocks including Netflix, Facebook, and Apple.
-YouTuber Dhruv Rathee has endorsed Kuvera numerous times.